Cancellara: History

+After the year 1,000 the medieval castle was built.
 Between 1647 and 1648, like other Lucanian municipalities, it was involved in the popular uprisings against Spanish fiscalism organized by Neapolitan bourgeoisie figures who used Masaniello (Tommaso Aniello; 1620-1647) to gain the support of the Neapolitan plebs.
-In 1694 it suffered a major earthquake that seriously damaged the castle.
+In 1694 a major earthquake seriously damaged the castle.

 The Friars Minor of the Convent of the Annunziata, during the 18th century, contributed to the growth of Cancellara, and the urban expansion and construction of the many stately mansions dates from this period.

 The 18th century was the century of greatest demographic and urban expansion, and of extraordinary cultural growth sparked by the Franciscans.
 In 1799 it adhered to the ideals of the Parthenopean Republic; and in the nineteenth century it was the site of activities related to the pre-Risorgimento Carbonaria.
-In 1857 it suffered a new disastrous earthquake.
-Equally destructive was, after 123 years, the more recent earthquake of 1980 that ruined the 16th-century Mother Church, which was restored in the late 20th century.
+Earthquakes in 1857 and 1980 caused significant damage.

-Also during the 18th century, the community was visited by many travelers who found there salutary air, tasty cuisine and, above all, the prized salami, which is still renowned and in demand today and whose tradition is renewed annually on Feb.
+Also during the 18th century, the community was visited by many travelers who sought the air and cuisine.
+The most famous food from the town is salami, which is celebrated annually on Feb.
 3 with the "Sagra del salame," on the celebration of St. Blaise.